Route 66Walking Tour of Flagstaff, Arizona

 What Guests Say

-The Route 66 Walking Tour holds a 5.0 rating from its first 9 TripAdvisor reviews.
-Quotes below are verbatim from those and from the 990+ verified reviews of Freaky Foot Tours' Flagstaff tours.
+This tour holds a 4.9 rating across 13 TripAdvisor reviews and 5.0 across 13 Airbnb reviews.
+Quotes below are verbatim from those and from the 1,000+ verified reviews of Freaky Foot Tours' Flagstaff tours.

 "Mike was a terrific guide and we enjoyed learning more about Flagstaff's Route 66 history."

-"Even after living in Flagstaff for close to twenty years, I learned so much about the town's history."
+"Even after living in Flagstaff for close to twenty years, I learned so much about the town's history, the stories woven into its buildings, and the layers beneath these places I've been walking by for years."

 Ready to Walk the Mother Road?